cartesi/docs/docs/tutorials/gpg-verify/create-project.md

 ## Public key file

 As explained above, the idea of signing documents is that any party can use an openly distributed *public key* to check the validity of a signature.
-As such, to implement this project we will need to acquire such a key and make it available to our DApp.
+As such, to implement this project we will need to acquire such a key and make it available to our dApp.

 In fact, a specific *keypair* for a fictional user `compute.tutorials@cartesi.io` was created just for the purposes of this tutorial, and both its public and private keys are available in the [Cartesi Compute Tutorials GitHub repo](https://github.com/cartesi/compute-tutorials/tree/master/gpg-verify/cartesi-machine).